ash/raku-course/about-this-course/index.md

 1. Regexes and grammars
 1. Functional, concurrent, and reactive programming

 At the moment, the first part is completely written and published.
 The rest parts are in progress.
-Note that as the course is still in development, the URLs of its different parts may change in the future (as well as the domain name).
+Note that as the course is still in development, the URLs of its different parts may slightly change in the future.

 The first part, ‘Raku essentials’, contains: